After decades of shellacking, river’s slow return to life showing up in mussel hunt

 “Nobody has really cared about mussels,” Montero said, “but they are really one of the most endangered animals in the world… And there used to be more of them here.”

-(This post originally misnamed PAHs - they are polycyclic aromatic hydrocarbons.
-The Bay Journal regrets the error.)
+(This post originally misnamed Jorge Bogantes Montero and the chemical name for PAHs.
+The Bay Journal regrets the errors.)

 By submitting a comment, you are consenting to these Rules of Conduct.
 Thank you for your civil participation.
 Please note: reader comments do not represent the position of Chesapeake Media Service.